mujehoxe/mujehoxe/README.md

-# Hi there! 👋 I'm Mujeho
+# Hi there! 👋 This is Muje

 > **Full-Stack Developer & AI Enthusiast** passionate about building impactful solutions that bridge technology and real-world needs.